codegefluester/ASReviews/README.md

 ```

 ## Filter reviews
-This sample will filter out negative reviews (1 and 2 star reviews)
+This sample will fetch the latest 50 reviews and filter out negative reviews (1 and 2 star reviews)
 ```
   // .. setup ASReviews (see above sample) ...
   [asr fetchReviewsFromPage:1 onComplete:^(NSArray *reviews, int page) {